 When it comes to the Virginia market leader for sports betting, the commonwealth’s first sportsbook is still the king.

-But some of the other VA sportsbooks are starting to cut into that lead from FanDuel Sportsbook.
+But some sportsbooks are starting to cut into FanDuel VA‘s lead.

 Additionally, two new sportsbooks – SI Sportsbook by 888 and Betway from Digital Gaming – should hit the market within the next two months.